Genetics & Genome Biology

 - Dr. Jacob Vorstman

 - Dr. Roberto Mendoza-Londono

 - Dr. Andrea Shugar

 - Dr. Lap-Chee Tsui

 GGB faculty published 1464 manuscripts in the past five years in over 300 different journals, with 15% of these being in journals with an impact factor ≥10.
 GGB faculty’s papers are also highly cited: more than three-quarters of GGB faculty have an h-index ≥20, 60% have an h-index ≥30 and 10 faculty members have an h-index ≥40.
 Researchers are affiliated with multiple institutions in Toronto’s Discovery District, including the University of Toronto and the Vector Institute.

 Many GGB faculty hold endowed or research chairs.
 The Canada Research Chair program is designed to attract and retain some of the world’s most accomplished and promising minds by paying a large portion of their salary.
-Chairholders aim to achieve research excellence in engineering and the natural sciences, health sciences, humanities or social sciences.
+Chairholders aim to achieve research excellence in engineering and the natural sciences, health sciences, humanities, or social sciences.
 An endowed chair provides a SickKids' Foundation Endowment with an annual payout that recognizes high achievement by individual faculty.

 In Canadian Institutes of Health Research (CIHR) competitions for Foundation Scheme and Project funding, GGB members have consistently exceeded the success rates nationally.
-Of note, Drs.
+Drs.
 Stephen Scherer, Monica Justice and David Malkin hold CIHR Foundation Scheme grants.